Lazr1026/bluuu/docs/setup.md

 1. Power on the Wii U, insert your SD Card and press the sync button.
 Make sure there are no other controllers connected.
 1. Open a new terminal and make the bluubomb file executable by running `chmod +x bluubomb`.
 1. Run `sudo ./bluubomb` and wait for the pairing process to complete.
-	-This might take a minute.
+	- This might take a minute.
-	-If you get a warning about Simple Pairing mode read the Simple Pairing mode section below.
+	- If you get a warning about Simple Pairing mode read the Simple Pairing mode section below.
 1. After it has finished sending the data, go to Step 1 on the main page in section `Installing the PayloadLoader into Health and Safety`.

 ### Simple Pairing Mode